launchdeckio/katapult/README.md

 **Performs the install procedure in place, as if the working directory was a katapult build.**

-The install procedure is normally performed in a temporary folder to get a build ready for deployment.
 This command can be used to quickly prepare a repository for local development.

 ### .katapult.yml